SamirSolankiWebDev/MvcCups/README.txt

     return View();
 }

--Add the New File Inside View Folder...
+-Add the New Folder Inside Views and name it as "HelloWorld"

+- Added the File As Index.cshtml
+- Add the code inside the file
+@{
+    ViewData["Title"] = "Index";
+}

+<h2>Index</h2>

+<p>Hello from our View Template!</p>

+- Let us run the code and see the output......